run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

 ## Introduction

 Distributed Training is the ability to split the training of a model among multiple processors.
-Each processor is called a _worker node_.&nbsp;Worker nodes work in parallel to speed up model training.&nbsp; Distributed Training should not be confused with multi-GPU training.
-Multi-GPU training is the allocation of more than a single GPU&nbsp;to your workload which runs on a __single__ __container__.
+Each processor is called a _worker node_.
+Worker nodes work in parallel to speed up model training.
+Distributed Training should not be confused with multi-GPU training.
+Multi-GPU training is the allocation of more than a single GPU to your workload which runs on a __single__ __container__.

 Getting Distributed Training to work is more complex than multi-GPU training as it requires syncing of data and timing between the different workers.
 However, it is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
 There are a number of Deep Learning frameworks that support Distributed Training.
 Horovod (<https://eng.uber.com/horovod/>) is a good example.

 Run:AI provides the ability to run, manage, and view Distributed Training workloads.
 The following is a walk-through of such a scenario.

-## Prerequisites&nbsp;
+## Prerequisites

 To complete this walk-through you must have:

 *   Run:AI software is installed on your Kubernetes cluster.
 See: [Installing Run:AI on an on-premise Kubernetes Cluster](../../Administrator/Cluster-Setup/cluster-install.md)
 *   Run:AI CLI installed on your machine.
-See: [Installing the Run:AI Command-Line Interface](../../Administrator/Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md)
+See: [Installing the Run:AI Command-Line Interface](../../Administrator/Researcher-Setup/cli-install.md)

 ## Step by Step Walk-through